 Remote Alternative: Remote teams probably won't be able to volunteer together.
 But that doesn't mean they can't volunteer at all.
 Allow each of your employees to take an afternoon off to assist a local charity of their choice.
 If physical distancing is required, one great option is to provide pro-bono professional support to local charities, which could be anything from designing a new website to calling their list of potential donors.

 Here's a wild idea: host a pet introduction session at the office and allow your staff to introduce their furry companions to their colleagues on Employee Appreciation Day.
-It will be fun for all involved and will help your employees reduce stress!
+It will be fun for all involved and help reduce their stress.

 Of course, this idea must be handled with care.
 You certainly don't want an employee's pup making a mess on the office floor, and you should be mindful of people’s allergies.
 But if you can make it work, it's a great way to show your team that you appreciate them and care about their lives outside of work.

 While it may sound simple, a guided meditation could help your employees wash away months of anxiety related to tight deadlines and long commutes.
-That may be pushing it, but trust us, your team will appreciate the chance to relax.
+Trust us – your team will appreciate the chance to relax.

-Remote Alternative: Another plus to guided meditations?
-They're easy to host via Zoom for remote teams.
+Remote Alternative: Guided meditations are easy to host via Zoom for remote teams.
 Ask your team to log on at a specific time and let your meditation guide help them relax from their home offices.

-Note: You probably don't plan to pay for the subscription box for an extended period; let your team know exactly how long their subscription lasts and how they can extend it themselves if they would like.
+You probably don't plan to pay for the subscription box for an extended period.
+Let your team know exactly how long their subscription lasts and how they can extend it themselves if they would like.

-Remote Alternative: Subscription boxes also work for most distributed teams — unless you manage employees who live in areas where the subscription box service doesn't ship.
+Remote Alternative: Subscription boxes also work for most distributed teams — unless you manage employees who live in areas the subscription box service doesn't deliver to.
 In this case, consider a unique digital subscription to a service like Masterclass or Udemy.

 We all want recognition for our hard work.
-By posting about your team on social media or using a tool like Kudos to celebrate individual team members in front of their peers, you'll show your staff that you genuinely appreciate them and their efforts.
+By posting about your team on social media or using a tool like Kudos® to celebrate individual team members in front of their peers, you'll show your staff that you genuinely appreciate their efforts.

 So, we thought we would share some suggestions on how to prevent burnout in this virtual, work-from-home era.